 Create an SNMP Traffic Sensor for all your most important devices (e.g. servers, routers, and switches).
 With this sensor, you'll immediately see how much traffic is flowing through your network.
 It also shows you which applications and servers are putting the greatest strain on your bandwidth.
 For this sensor to work, the monitored device must support SNMP.
 PRTG comes with separate SNMP sensors for manufacturers such as Cisco, Dell, and HP.
 More on SNMP monitoring

 The Packet Sniffer Sensor is ideal for in-depth bandwidth monitoring.
 It lets you monitor data packets and filter by IP address, protocol, data type, and more.
 The Packet Sniffer Sensor provides for a precise look at which devices and data are using the most bandwidth.
 More on packet sniffing

 “Hey Gerald, I’d like to try the free 100-sensor version of PRTG.
 Any tips?”

 “The PRTG multi-edit function is useful for deleting several sensors at the same time.
 First of all, filter your sensors by sensor type.
 Then select all the sensors you don’t want and delete them in one fell swoop.
 The multi-edit function helps you save time whenever you wish to lighten up your monitoring.”

-Gerald Schoch, technical editor at Paessler AG
+Gerald Schoch, Release Manager at Paessler AG

 Got a few sensors left to spare?
 Use them to monitor additional components in your network